King-Hash-Org/FilStaking/README.md

 C. Oracle DAO - group of special nodes that helps shuttle information, monitor proposals / voting to the protocol

-KingHash Fil Staking Contracts Overview
+## KingHash Fil Staking Contracts Overview
-Main Contracts
+## Main Contracts
-FilStaking.sol is the liquid staking protocol contract that solves the problem of frozen staked Fil.
+`FilStaking.sol` is the liquid staking protocol contract that solves the problem of frozen staked Fil.
-KingHashOracle.sol is to provide external information to the blockchain.
+`KingHashOracle.sol` is to provide external information to the blockchain.
-Kfil.sol is to provide a way for holders to earn rewards for supporting the Filecoin network .
+`Kfil.sol` is to provide a way for holders to earn rewards for supporting the Filecoin network .
-TimelockController.sol is responsible to safeguard KingHash from malicious actors.
+`TimelockController.sol` is responsible to safeguard KingHash from malicious actors.

+## Layout

+## Quick Commands
+forge install
+forge remappings
+forge flatten <File>
+forge fmt
+forge tree

+## Slither - Security Analyzer